 Smallpox was an infectious disease unique to humans, caused by either of two virus variants, Variola major and Variola minor, and is thought to have emerged about 10,000 BC.
 The name was first used in Europe in the 15th century to distinguish variola from the “great pox” (syphilis).
 The disease killed an estimated 400,000 Europeans per year during the closing years of the 18th century and was responsible for a third of all blindness.

 On 14 May 1796, Jenner tested his theory by inoculating James Phipps, a young boy of eight years and the son of Jenner’s gardener (whose house still stands near the museum and is marked with a small plaque), with material from the cowpox blisters of the hand of Sarah Nelmes, a milkmaid who had caught cowpox from a cow called Blossom.
 This produced a fever but no great illness.
 Later, he injected Phipps with a small dose of smallpox (a procedure known as variolation) which at that period was the standard method of attempting to produce immunity.
 No disease had followed.
 Variolation had certainly been used in 16th century China (powdered smallpox scabs were blown up the noses of the healthy) and perhaps earlier in India.

-Jenner continued his research and reported it to the Royal Society, who did not publish the initial report – scepticism being a trait of the medical establishment then as now.
-Finally, variolation was banned and vaccination accepted.
+Jenner continued his research and reported it to the Royal Society, who did not publish the initial report – skepticism being a trait of the medical establishment now.
+Finally, variolation was banned and vaccination was accepted.
 From 1840 it was offered free of charge on a voluntary basis and from 1853 under compulsion.